Vienna porcelain: Characteristics

+At Augarten, there is a meticulous attention to the details of production.
+The process involves precisely combining materials and using time-tested techniques.
+Like most factories in the German-speaking world, it was founded with expertise provided by key workers enticed from Meissen porcelain, who brought the secrets of the Meissen materials and techniques with them, and the wares remained broadly similar to those made there, although the body was not exactly the same, and gradually improved.
 Wares were hard-paste porcelain, and always of very high quality.
-Like most factories in the German-speaking world, it was founded with expertise provided by key workers enticed from Meissen porcelain, who brought the secrets of the Meissen materials and techniques with them, and the wares remained broadly similar to those made there, although the body was not exactly the same, and gradually improved.
+The paste underwent different processes based on the intended purpose.
+A thick liquid slip was used for moldable pieces.
+Whereas a ripened past was used for flat items like plates.
+All the pieces were hand-glazed with a liquid mixture.
+The mixture contained quartz, feldspar, kaolin, and dolomite.
+The glaze was quickly absorbed leaving a fine coating.
+Handles, knobs, edges, and rims were carefully touched up with a brush as well as excess being wiped off from the rims.

 Initially mostly table wares were produced, often with a slightly blueish tinge to the plain body.
 European flowers (as opposed to East Asian ones copied from imports) were used in decoration from around 1730, before Meissen, and subsequently very widely used across European factories.
 As at Meissen, chinoiserie decoration was also often used, as were hunting and battle scenes.

 The Du Paquier period began the tradition of strong and varied colours, which was to remain a strength of Vienna porcelain.
 There was heavy use of openwork in some pieces.
-A very common style, called Laub- und Bandelwerk in German, has intricate painted borders or backgrounds of trellis, bandwork, palmettes and other very formalized plant motifs.
-Knobs and handles are often formed as animals, and sometimes people.
+In 1725 the factory inaugurated a style, called Laub- und Bandelwerk in German.
+The style has intricate painted borders or backgrounds of trellis, bandwork, palmettes, garlands, fruit and other very formalized plant motifs.
+Sometimes painted in black the designs were usually colored in red, violet, green, blue, and yellow.
+White handles and rims were usually brightend with Gold and Silver but some knobs and handles were also formed as animals, and sometimes people.

 Like other factories in major capitals, including Meissen, Capodimonte and Buen Retiro in Madrid, Vienna produced a few porcelain rooms for palaces, the only surviving example of which is now installed in the Museum of Applied Arts, Vienna.
 However, the porcelain here does not cover all the wall space that is not window or mirror, as in other examples, but is a border around the wall-spaces, with matching plaques on the furniture.

-Porcelain was used for diplomatic gifts; the Hermitage Museum retains most of a service made in 1735 for Czarina Anna Ivanovna of Russia, which included more than 40 tureens.
+Porcelain was used for diplomatic gifts; the Hermitage Museum retains most of a service made in 1735 for Empress Anna of Russia, which included more than 40 tureens.
 Other pieces are dispersed (the early Soviet government sold several pieces), and a tureen from the service made $365,000 at Christie's in New York in 2014.